 That, in summary, is the history of the later years of the “Firebird” as I know it and, prior to this, the Duplicate Registration Book (RF 60A) shows details of 2 previous owners in the Midlands before Ron Harrison comes on the scene in the mid 50’s.

 I hope this fills in some of the detail of the “missing years” but if there is any further information you think I may have please let me know.
 Also, if there is any chance of contacting Ron Harrison I would be delighted.

 Again, many thanks for your help in this matter,

 As Apsley is no longer with us does anyone know if Ron Harrison is contactable?
-Please leave a comment if you have any information

 We have also updated the Firebird page with a new listing, click Firebird